l0uisgrange/spice/README.md

 # Spice circuit simulator

-Introducing Spice 🌶️, your native macOS electronic circuit simulator.
+Introducing Spice 🌶️, the next-generation electronic circuit simulator.
 It rivals legacy softwares 🤮, but with a new, modern interface ⭐️ with easy-to-use features and smooth performance.
 Totally free and open source.

 ## Getting started

 > [!IMPORTANT]
 > This project is still under development 👷‍♂️.
 The first stable and full-featured version will be v1.0.0.
 If you want to be notified when this version is released, please click on the ⭐️ star of this project.
+The v1.0.0 will also be signed and released on the App Store.

 You can download the [latest version](https://github.com/l0uisgrange/spice/releases/latest) and run it directly.

-#### Requirements
+### Requirements
+Spice only runs on
+- **macOS Sonoma** 14.0+
+- **iPadOS** 17.2+
+- **iOS** 17.2+

-Spice only runs on **macOS Sonoma** 14.0+ and currently supports the following languages:
+and currently supports the following languages:

 - 🇩🇰 Danish
 - 🇬🇧 English
 - 🇫🇷 French